nvrenuf/naughtycamspot/src/content/blog/14-day-launch-plan.md

 ## Phase 4: Momentum stacking (Days 8–11)

 We analyse your first week, then double down.
 You stream every other day, alternating between your primary and VIP scripts.
-Between shows you send custom DM touchpoints using the templates from the starter kit.
+Between shows you send custom DM touchpoints using the templates from the StartRight kit.

 ## Phase 5: Expansion (Days 12–14)

 We close with a collaboration or themed night, plus a post-launch survey for your top tippers.
 By day 14 you have baseline conversion data, a refined tip menu, and a concierge debrief scheduled to plan your next milestone.

-Secure the starter kit as soon as your signup is approved so we can plug you into the full calendar with templates, pricing ladders, and aftercare scripts.
+Secure the StartRight kit as soon as your signup is approved so we can plug you into the full calendar with templates, pricing ladders, and aftercare scripts.